 - Substance-induced mood disorder (SIMD)

-The type of depression you have will dictate how you can cope, but typically, individuals with depression can also have illnesses related to the condition.
+The type of depression someone has dictates how they can cope, but typically, individuals with depression can also have illnesses related to the condition.
 For example, it isn’t unusual for patients with depression to have physical symptoms such as back pain and joint pain.
-This is because the brain chemicals that influence mood, norepinephrine and serotonin, also affect our perception of pain.
+The brain chemicals that influence mood (norepinephrine and serotonin) also affect our perception of pain.

-Those who suffer from the condition describe it as ‘living with a massive weight on your chest’.
-There are times when you want to get up and do something, but you simply can’t.
-First and foremost, if you receive a diagnosis of depression, take it seriously and don’t try to ‘shake it off.’
+Those who suffer from the condition describe it as “living with a massive weight on their chest.”
+Sometimes, someone with depression wants to get up and do something, but they simply can’t.
+First and foremost, if someone receives a diagnosis of depression, they must take it seriously rather than trying to “shake it off.”

 Traditional Depression Treatments (That Don’t Involve CBD)

 Depression is no different from any other illness insofar as treatment should be tailored to an individual’s specific diagnosis.
 The goal of any treatment plan is to help a person manage the symptoms and hopefully reduce them over time.
 However, the most common forms of treatment, regardless of the form of depression, are psychotherapy and medication.